What is Happiness Anyway?

 What qualities or strengths (e.g., courage, kindness, compassion, persistence, honesty, caring, supportiveness, honesty, integrity, love, commitment) did you live by or act upon in the face of this?

 How did you treat yourself as you dealt with this?

 How did you treat others that you care about?

-If you’d like to work with me to help you maximize your human potential for a rich and meaningful life, while effectively handling the pain that inevitably goes with it, then please click here or call me today at (331) 248-5085 to schedule a free, 15-minute consultation.
-Learn more about how I can help with depression, anxiety or grief and loss.
+If you’d like to work with us to help you maximize your human potential for a rich and meaningful life, while effectively handling the pain that inevitably goes with it, then please click here or call us today at (630)601.3460 to schedule a free, 15-minute consultation.
+Learn more about how we can help with depression, anxiety or grief and loss.